basketry/rules/README.md

 ### Options

 By default, violations of these rules will be displayed as errors.
 This may be overridden with the `severity` option.
 This rule allows for both bare array and evelope object return types.
 By default, the payload is expected to be in a property called `value`, `values`, or `data`.
 These expectations may be overridded with the `payload` option.
-Note that other rules may enforce various pluralization requirements, to be sure to include both the plural and singular form of your payload name.
+Note that other rules may enforce various pluralization requirements, so be sure to include both the plural and singular form of your payload name.

 ```json
 {